From some time I have been working on a book about creating languages.

 13. Auto completion

-These are the chapters I will write for sure, with the first five chapters being already available.
-Depending on the support I will receive for this book I plan to add more chapters or leaving the table of contents as it is.
+These are the chapters I will write for sure, with the first five chapters already written.
+Depending on the support I receive, I plan to add more chapters or leave the table of contents as it is.
 I could also provide the examples in more languages (Python or C#, for example).

 How you can help me

 You can get the book from LeanPub.
-At this stage it would help me a lot if you could give me feedback on the table of contents, on what you would like to be added, on the chapters already written, on the examples provided.
-All of this could help me improving something better.
+It would be a great help if you could give me feedback on the table of contents, on what you would like to be added, on the chapters already written, or on the examples provided.
+This will help me improve the book.

-The book is now finished, polished and it is periodically updated.
-It also has a shining new and professional cover, so, it does not lack anything.
+The book is now finished, polished and is periodically updated.
+It also has a shining new and professional cover, so, it doesn’t lack anything.
 You can find more about it on How to Create Pragmatic, Lightweight Languages.

 Conclusions

-For me writing this book is useful to crystallize my experience and think about how to efficiently build languages.
-I think that building the right languages would have a very strong impact on software development.
-I try to help on this with this book.
-Now let’s see how you readers reply to this.
+For me, writing this book was useful to crystallize my experience and think about how to efficiently build languages.
+I think that building the right languages has a very strong impact on software development.
+I try to help with that in this book.

 Originally written in December 2016, updated on February 2017